 CAD has a unique way of creating computer-based images that are virtual but look like a real photograph.
 The real textures, lighting, shadows and other graphical properties can be assigned easily that are close to reality.

 This process creates real-life images of the products or concepts that do not even exist at the time, which are very useful for industrial-design applications and stakeholders satisfaction.

-The advancements in the technology have reduced the time of photo realistic rendering in CAD, however, this is still an area where CAD software require higher computing resources and time compared to the other CAD processes such as solid modelling and drawing creation.
+The advancements in the technology have reduced the time of photorealistic rendering in CAD, however, this is still an area where CAD software requires higher computing resources and time compared to the other CAD processes such as solid modelling and drawing creation.

-Nevertheless, this is one of the favorite CAD application of investors.
-Check out our YouTube playlist for photo realistic CAD rendering and animations.
+Nevertheless, this is one of the favourite CAD application of investors.
+Check out our YouTube playlist for photo-realistic CAD rendering and animations.